y-crdt/yswift/README.md

 ## Thanks to

-Amazing guys at Mozilla for their outsanding work on [UniFFI](https://github.com/mozilla/uniffi-rs/) and all of the supporting work they've done on using, packaging and distributing Rust code for Swift and Kotlin codebases.
+Amazing people at Mozilla for their outsanding work on [UniFFI](https://github.com/mozilla/uniffi-rs/) and all of the supporting work they've done on using, packaging and distributing Rust code for Swift and Kotlin codebases.